Self-Learning Threshold-Based Load Balancing: Learning the optimal threshold

-We claim that this criterion guarantees nearly-optimal behavior on the fluid scale.
-To see why, observe that $\ell_{\eq} \leq \clambda$.
-Thus, Proposition \ref{prop: asymptotic upper bounds for tail functions in the dynamic case}, with $m = \clambda$, $a = t_{\eq}$ and $b = \infty$, implies that $v_{\flambda + 2}(t) \leq e^{-(t - t_{\eq})}v_{\flambda + 2}(t_{\eq})$ for all $t \geq t_\eq$.
-Hence, after the threshold settles, the fraction of server pools with more than $\flambda + 1$ tasks decays at least exponentially fast to zero.
-Although the system may not attain the ideal distribution of the load defined in~\eqref{eq: even distribution of the load}, the fraction of server pools with $\clambda$ tasks or more vanishes over time.
+Hence, after the threshold reaches an equilibrium, the fraction of server pools with more than $\clambda$ tasks decays at least exponentially fast to zero.
+Although the system may not attain the ideal distribution of the load $q^*$defined in \eqref{ch2-eq: even distribution of the load}, the fraction of server pools with more than $\clambda$ tasks vanishes over time.

-If \eqref{eq: criteria for setting alpha} holds, then the threshold settles at a nearly-optimal value.
-However, in many situations the threshold will in fact settle at the optimal value.
-This is established in the next corollary, which is a straightforward consequence of Propositions \ref{prop: lower bound for leq} and \ref{prop: upper bound for leq}.
+If \eqref{ch2-eq: criteria for setting alpha} holds, then $\ell_{\eq}$ is near-optimal.
+But the equilibrium threshold will in fact be fluid-optimal in many situations.
+For example, the following corollary gives a sufficient condition for fluid-optimality of the equilibrium threshold; the proof follows directly from Proposition \ref{ch2-prop: bounds for leq}.
+Note that we cannot use the corollary to set $\alpha$ since the sufficient condition depends on the unknown value of $\lambda$.

 \begin{corollary} Suppose that